 The Music Industry Adapted To Digital

 In music, I’m completely digital.
 In fact, I don’t even have much music stored on my phone.
 I stream everything I need and could possibly want.
 There’s so much music available I almost find it difficult to find anything.
-The music industry has completely changed over the past 10 years with streaming becoming the main way people consume music and share their personal data.
+The music industry has completely changed since 2009 with streaming becoming the main way people consume music and share their personal data.

 Big Ideas Are Changing Everything